-- MESSAGE SIZE: Buffer size in bytes for XML-RPC responses. - ONE_XMLRPC: URL to connect to the OpenNebula daemon (oned) (Default: http://localhost:2633/RPC2) - SCHED_INTERVAL: Seconds between two scheduling actions (Default: 30) - MAX_VM: Maximum number of Virtual Machines scheduled in each scheduling action (Default: 5000).
-Use 0 to schedule all pending VMs each time. - MAX_DISPATCH: Maximum number of Virtual Machines actually dispatched to a host in each scheduling action (Default: 30) - MAX_HOST: Maximum number of Virtual Machines dispatched to a given host in each scheduling action (Default: 1) - LIVE_RESCHEDS: Perform live (1) or cold migrations (0) when rescheduling a VM - DEFAULT_SCHED: Definition of the default scheduling algorithm. - MEMORY_SYSTEM_DS_SCALE: This factor scales the VM usage of the system DS with the memory size.
-This factor can be use to make the scheduler consider the overhead of checkpoint files: system_ds_usage = system_ds_usage + memory_system_ds_scale memory - RANK: Arithmetic expression to rank suitable hosts based on their attributes. - POLICY: A predefined policy, it can be set to:
+- MESSAGE_SIZE: Buffer size in bytes for XML-RPC responses. - ONE_XMLRPC: URL to connect to the OpenNebula daemon (oned) (Default: http://localhost:2633/RPC2) - SCHED_INTERVAL: Seconds between two scheduling actions (Default: 30) - MAX_VM: Maximum number of Virtual Machines scheduled in each scheduling action (Default: 5000).
+Use 0 to schedule all pending VMs each time. - MAX_DISPATCH: Maximum number of Virtual Machines actually dispatched to a host in each scheduling action (Default: 30) - MAX_HOST: Maximum number of Virtual Machines dispatched to a given host in each scheduling action (Default: 1) - LIVE RESCHEDS: Perform live (1) or cold migrations (0) when rescheduling a VM - MEMORY_SYSTEM_DS_SCALE: This factor scales the VM usage of the system DS with the memory size.
+This factor can be use to make the scheduler consider the overhead of checkpoint files: system_ds_usage = system_ds_usage + memory_system_ds_scale memory - DIFFERENT_VNETS: When set (YES) the NICs of a VM will be forced to be in different Virtual Networks.